1.

 before you buy, you may be assured that, as your buyers agent,

 I will scour the landscape to find your new house.
-Return
+Return to

 6. How can I be assured of getting the best interest rate?